Hackweek-ITCOocean/2023-Hackbook/content/02-github-2.md

 [Full instructions with ways to do this from R](https://rverse-tutorials.github.io/RWorkflow-NWFSC-2022/set-up.html#Git_from_RStudio_Desktop)

 ## Optional: Make your website live!

+*For those who get through all the steps and want to play around more.*

 1. Go to your Quarto Website repository on Github
 2. Go to Settings > Pages (in left navbar)